cakephp/docs/en/installation/advanced-installation.rst

     {
         "name": "example-app",
         "require": {
-            "cakephp/cakephp": ">=2.5.0"
+            "cakephp/cakephp": "2.5.*"
         },
         "config": {
             "vendor-dir": "Vendor/"
         }
     }

-Save this JSON into ``composer.json`` in the root directory of your project.
+Save this JSON into ``composer.json`` in the APP directory of your project.
 Next download the composer.phar file into your project.
 After you've downloaded Composer, install CakePHP.
 In the same directory as your ``composer.json`` run the following::